-After doing pretty well in my first triathlon, one day, some people commented about me pulling on a GB tri suit one day.
+After doing pretty well in my first triathlon, some people commented about me pulling on a GB tri suit one day.
 I laughed and thought there is no way I will ever be a pro athlete racing for my country.
 For starters I’d missed the boat by picking up the sport at 28, plus there was a long way to go in terms of ability and fitness.
 However, it turns out they were right all along.
 I am now in a GB tri suit but without having to turn into a world-beating athlete like Non Stanford or Jodie Stimpson.
 How?
 Through the BTF age group triathlon qualifying system.

 So, what is the age group triathlon system?
 Well, it allows regular people like you and me to compete for your country on the European and World stages by splitting us into five-year age brackets over the different distances.
 For example, I’m in the female 30-34 age group for Olympic distance triathlon.
 To qualify to represent GB in your age group you have to register your intent to qualify for the International Triathlon Union (ITU) World Championships or European Triathlon Union (ETU) European Championships at your distance by being a member of your Home Nation association and paying a mere ten crisp British pounds.
 There are specific qualifying races depending on your distance and if you’re trying to qualify for the Worlds or Europeans, some races double up for both.
 Bonus!
 Each race has 4 automatic qualifying spots, then there are roll-down places based on your finishing time in a qualifying race being within 115% of the winner of your age group’s time for the Worlds and 120% for the Europeans.

 Got all that?!